The books of Jim should have been a dire warning... but to whom?

 "No. I don't think it was the food, Shayna.
 Release them from that labor.
 They did nothing wrong."

 Her eyes darted toward the door.
-"As you wish, Hulant.
+"As you wish, Hulant Harris.
 Shall I go now?"

 "Yes.
 Go now.
-But come back in a while."
+But come back right after."

 She bowed low and backed out through the door.